 For further guidance in identification and management of acute HIV infection, see Diagnosis and Management of Acute HIV Infection.

-Once a patient has been diagnosed as being HIV-infected, several tests are required to evaluate and monitor the clinical progression of disease.
+Once a patient has been diagnosed as being HIV-infected, several tests are required to evaluate, stage, and monitor the clinical progression of disease.

 Clinicians should repeat viral load tests that are inconsistent with the clinical presentation before management decisions are made.
 (AIII)